Our world is a system. We must understand it to manage. Building a web application is the same, you should know the context to create a system.

 Section four will tie all the stuff together.
 So, come back to the basic model: front-end application is something we interact with, and it makes requests to the back-end processes.

 The older way of web app application behavior was that the back-end would render the entire HTML and return it back to the front-end, which displayed the data.
 All the HTML rendered on the back-end it’s returned in the response.
 All the browser has to do is display it.

-Now many applications in using a newer model, where the back-end returns not HTML but data.
+Many applications use a newer model, where the back-end returns not HTML but data.
 While the front-end is responsible for generating all HTML tags.
-Usually, web applications mix both models, where the back-end can respond with 50% of the page in HTML and the front-end renders the rest.
+Usually, web applications mix both models, where the back-end can respond with 50% of the page in HTML, and the front-end renders the rest.

-We talked about back-end and front-end responsibilities and how they can be mixed and matched.
+We discussed back-end and front-end responsibilities and how they can be mixed and matched.
 But as a non-tech, you shouldn’t think of all the tech you are working with as a magical black box.
-The best thing you can do to empower your communication with developers is really understood what responsibilities are for different parts of the technical system.
+The best thing you can do to empower your communication with developers is to understand the responsibilities of different parts of the technical system.

 If you have further questions regarding web application architecture, our CTO can help.
-Please contact us in order to get a free consultation.
+Please contact us to get a free consultation.